bonhl09/STM32F4_CanBus_Communicator/README.md

 	3) Hookup the MCP2551 to a differential bus in order to reduce the possibility of noise interfering with any signals

+This code was developed using the KEIL UVision IDE.
+Due to potential copyright issues only the source code has been included.

 Note: This code can easily be modified to transmit or receive different signals and is free to use